lucidworks/banana/README.md

 You will see example dashboards which you can use as a starting point for your applications.
 Once again, if you choose to run Solr on a different port, please edit the config.js file.

 THAT'S IT!
+Now you have a baseline that you can use to build your own applications

 #### Running from a war file
-Pull the repo from the "release" branch; version 1.0 is tagged as banana1.0.
+Pull the repo from the "release" branch; version 1.1 will be tagged as banana1.1.
 Run "ant" from within the banana directory to build the war file.

     cd $BANANA_REPO_HOME
     ant